Accessible day out in Greenwich

 Make the most of your visit by staying at an accessible hotel in Greenwich.
 This lovely London neighbourhood has many fantastic accommodation options with a range of facilities for visitors with disabilities.

 Discover more about access facilities in Greenwich with AccessAble’s area guides.
-Plus, find inspiration for your trip with our top 10 things to do in Greenwich; or go off the beaten track and explore the area’s hidden gems.
+Plus, find inspiration for your trip with the top things to do in Greenwich.